Kudaes/rust_tips_and_tricks/README.md

 ```rust
 pub type NewWinApiFunction = unsafe extern "system" fn (HANDLE, *mut PVOID, usize, *mut usize, u32, u32) -> i32;
 ```
-Very often you will see that the type of some parameters is not directly defined:
+Very often you will see that the type of some parameters are not directly defined:
 ```rust
 pub unsafe extern "system" fn NtWriteVirtualMemory(
     ProcessHandle: HANDLE,